 You are typing a message in English.
 But suddenly a hilarious joke comes to your mind, and you think that it can be expressed in a better way in your mother tongue or another language of your choice.
 Your trusty Apple keyboard understands the need and hence supports keyboard layout for most languages.

 To add support for the desired language, you will firstly need to enable its keyboard layout.
 Once done, just touch and hold the globe key and then swipe to the desired language.
-Alternately, you can also tap on the same key to jump to the preferred option.
+Alternatively, you can also tap on the same key to jump to the preferred option.

 #8.
 Insert Tab Character